Sweden Democrats: Moderation and growth (1995–2010)

-Entrance into parliament (2010–2014)
+Entrance into parliament and ideological realignment (2010–2014)

 In the 2010 Swedish general election, SD won representation in the Swedish Riksdag for the first time, with 5.7% of the vote and 20 MPs.

+In 2010, the SD leadership introduced a charter against racism on the party platform and later expanded this into a zero-tolerance policy regarding political extremism and law breaking.
+After some of the SD's elected members caused controversies during the party's first term in the Riksdag, the SD also stated it would introduce a vetting procedure for its future parliamentary candidates and issued updated guidelines on conduct and communication for party members.
+In 2011, the party also changed its self-description from "nationalist" to "social conservative".

 Sweden Democrat MP William Petzäll was persuaded to leave the party on 26 September 2011 while still retaining his parliamentary seat.
 This was done because of Petzäll's substance abuse and the problems this might cause for SD's public image.
 Petzäll later died of an overdose and his seat was turned over to Stellan Bojerud in September 2012.

 In November 2012, videos from August 2010 were released, in segments, over the course of three days by Swedish newspaper Expressen (a year earlier, Expressen had released the same videos without making much noise).
 This came to be known as the Iron pipe scandal, although the same videos had already been released on YouTube by Erik Almqvist in 2010.
 The videos, recorded by MP Kent Ekeroth, featured him along with fellow Sweden Democrats MP Erik Almqvist and Christian Westling.
 The videos show Almqvist arguing with comedian Soran Ismail: Almqvist is referring to Sweden as "my country, not your country", as an insult to Ismail.
 They are also shown arguing with a drunken man.
 A woman can also be seen approaching Kent Ekeroth while filming; he calls her a whore and pushes her out of the way.
 A few minutes later they are seen picking up iron bars.
 Coming only a month after party leader Åkesson had instated a zero-tolerance policy towards racism in the party, the release of the video caused Almqvist to leave his position as the party's economic policy spokesperson and his place in the executive committee on 14 November.
 He excused himself as having been under a lot of pressure and threats of violence at the time.
 As more segments of the video were released, revealing the other two men's involvement, the party announced on 15 November that Ekeroth would take a break from his position as the party's justice policy spokesman.
 Almqvist and Ekeroth both took time off from their parliament seats.
 Sweden Democratic Youth president Gustav Kasselstrand and vice president William Hahne criticised the decision to remove Almqvist and Ekeroth in an op-ed in Dagens Nyheter, arguing that the party should not give in to media pressure.